radarlabs/react-native-radar/README.md

 Radar.startTracking();
 ```

-Optionally, you can use RadarTrackingOptions to configure advanced tracking options.
+Optionally, you can configure advanced tracking options.
 See the [iOS background tracking documentation](https://radar.io/documentation/sdk#ios-background) and [Android background tracking documentation](https://radar.io/documentation/sdk#android-background) for descriptions of these options.

 ```javascript
 Radar.startTracking({